ftramer/ad-versarial/README.md

 <img src="images/theguardian.png" width="500">
 </p>

+A video demonstrating our model in action while browsing real websites is [here](videos/yolov3_perceptual_adblocker_detection.mp4).

 The goal of our work is to show that while sound in principle, perceptual ad-blocking can be easily defeated when instantiated with current computer vision techniques.
 Specifically, we create **adversarial examples** for ad-detection classifiers that allow